 The court then adjusts the percentage of each parent’s obligation accordingly.

 Do you need assistance with child support?
 An experienced Chicago child support attorney can help.
-Contact Arami Law Office to get started.
+Contact Arami Law to get started.